 Following his time at Cochrane High School, Cote played for the Victoria Rebels of the British Columbia Football Conference.
 In his two seasons, he amassed 49 carries for 407 yards, 90 receptions for 1,698 yards and 20 touchdowns.
 He also added 12 tackles, one fumble recovery and one pass completion for 17 yards.
 He was the Rebels’ MVP for both seasons.

 Cote is very active in the community.
-On May 1, he continued his role as the player representative to Hospice Calgary as he walked for the fourth consecutive year in the Hike for Hospice.
+On May 1, he continued his role as the player representative to Hospice Calgary as he walked for the sixth consecutive year in the Hike for Hospice.
 Cote grew up in Cochrane, playing for the Cochrane High School Cobras.
 He was a Rockyview Football all-star from 2001 to 2003 and the league MVP in 2003.
 He completed his bachelor of commerce degree with a major in operations management from the University of Calgary in 2010.